aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/52_RunSnykCLI.md

 ec2-user@3.238.195.45: Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
 ```

-Similiarly, run the following curl command to see how anybody can access your hosted application.
+Similiarly, run the following curl command replacing the IP address below with the one from your ec2 instance to see how anybody can access your hosted application.
 Remember, your instance has to be in the Running state in order to be able to provide a response to the curl command.

 ```sh